kwthr8/Git-CLI-Coursework/README.md

 <!-- Write your answer here -->
 git add [file]

-6. What is the Git command to see changes you have waiting to be committed?

 <!-- Write your answer here -->
 git commit -m "your commit message"